aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/2-setup-base-infra/index.en.md

 ---
-title : "Setup the Base Infrastructure" weight : 11
+title: "Setup the Base Infrastructure"
+weight: 11
 ---

 In this section, we will create the Base Infrastructure needed to run various workshop modules.
 Please follow these sections in the same order mentioned below.